TDStrasser/KookaBlockly-Reference/docs/source/using.rst

    The Inspection Buttons: Show script and Show display

 Show display
-  This button which will open a window on which the attached Kookaberry is shown in virtual form.
-This includes the Kookaberry's display, LEDs, buttons A to D and reset, and a button to start the Kookaberry's internal menu.
+  This button which will open a window on which the attached **Kookaberry** is shown in virtual form.
+  This includes the **Kookaberry**'s display, LEDs, buttons A to D and reset, and a button to start the **Kookaberry**'s internal menu.

-  The display will mirror the real display on the Kookaberry.
+  The display will mirror the physical display on the **Kookaberry**.

-  The LEDs will change colour to mirror illumination of the real LEDs on the Kookaberry.
+  The LEDs will change colour to mirror illumination of the real LEDs on the **Kookaberry**.

-  The buttons can be clicked using a mouse or trackpad on the PC, and will respond in the same way as the real buttons on the Kookaberry.
+  The buttons can be clicked using a mouse or trackpad on the PC, and will respond in the same way as the physical buttons on the **Kookaberry**.

 .. figure:: images/kblockly-show-display-window.png
    :width: 400
    :align: center

-   Virtual Kookaberry window
+   Virtual **Kookaberry** window

 ..
 Note::

-   It is also possible to load Kookaberry firmware onto standard Pi Pico microcomputer boards.
-These boards do not have the Kookaberry display, LEDs or buttons.
-In this case the virtual Kookaberry window can be used to view and operate the Kookaberry's user interface.
+   It is also possible to load **Kookaberry** firmware onto standard Pi Pico microcomputer boards.
+   These boards do not have the pyhsical **Kookaberry** display, LEDs or buttons.
+   In this case the virtual **Kookaberry** window can be used to view and operate the **Kookaberry**'s user interface.

 Show script